thoughtspot/ts-chart-sdk/example/custom-bar-chart/README.md

 │   └── custom-charts.ts
 └── tsconfig.json
 ```
-6. Now u can run this using `npm run dev` command in your project root directry.You should see chart rendering.
+1. Now you can run this using `npm run dev` command in your project root directry.You should see chart rendering.

 ## Intialize Chart Context